JakeRoyRandall/pantry-panic-sql/README.md

 Create a recipe with `python3 pantry.py --db pantry.db add-recipe "Lunch" "Pasta=80" "Tinned tomatoes=1"`.
 Each quantity is per serving in the existing pantry item unit.
 Quote each argument when names contain spaces.
 Existing recipes, duplicate ingredients, unknown items, and invalid quantities are rejected; insertion is atomic.

 Add pantry stock with `python3 pantry.py --db pantry.db add-item "Chili flakes" g --minimum 20 --initial 50`.
 Units are g, ml, or each.
 Initial stock is an opening ledger movement and the item creation is atomic.
 Duplicate names and invalid quantities are rejected.

+Review stock movements with `python3 pantry.py --db pantry.db history --item Flour --limit 20 --format json`.
+Item filtering is optional; limit is1–1000 with default50.
+Results are newest first by ledger ID and include opening and usage entries.
+Default output is readable text.